tomfparker/QIC-group-web/_pages/about.md

 image : /assets/img/Blackboard-QIC-1152x648.jpg
 ---

-Welcome to the Quantum Information and Computing (QIC) group at EPFL.
+Welcome to Zoë Holmes's Quantum Information and Computing (QIC) group at EPFL.
 We work on all sorts to do with quantum algorithms and quantum machine learning with a focus largely (but not exclusively) on methods for near-term quantum computers.

 ---

 ### open positions

-**Two Post Doc positions** are available in Zoë Holmes's Quantum Information and Computing group at EPFL.
+**Two Post Doc positions** are available in the QIC group at EPFL.

 Position 1: This position will be focused broadly on Quantum Learning Theory - i.e. broadly analytic work trying to understand the scalability of quantum machine learning.
 2 year position, immediate start possible but somewhat flexible.